Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 After each deal is completed, update the running ratio calculation and confirm remaining headroom before the next acquisition is approved.

-UEFA CL&FS Regulations 2025, Article 28 | Lagom Sports Compliance | Summer 2026 transfer window
+UEFA CL&FS Regulations 2025, Articles 93 to 95 and Annexes K and L | Lagom Sports Compliance | Summer 2026 transfer window

 The FER dimension: how player sales interact with the SCR

 The summer transfer window is not only an acquisition event.
-For clubs managing their UEFA financial sustainability position, player sales are also a critical compliance tool -- but their effect on the two rules is asymmetric.
+For clubs managing their UEFA financial sustainability position, player sales are also a critical compliance tool, but their effect under the Football Earnings Rule and the Squad Cost Rule is not identical.

 For a comprehensive treatment of how the Football Earnings Rule and Squad Cost Rule interact, including the football-earnings surplus offset mechanism, see Article 3 in this series.
 For the June 2026 enforcement outcomes that make all of this operationally urgent, see Article 1.